formatjs/formatjs/packages/formatjs/packages/intl-unified-numberformat/README.md

 # `intl-unified-numberformat`

-A ponyfill for [`intl-unified-numberformat`](https://github.com/tc39/proposal-unified-intl-numberformat).
+A ponyfill/polyfill for [`intl-unified-numberformat`](https://github.com/tc39/proposal-unified-intl-numberformat).
 This wraps `Intl.NumberFormat` and has the exact same APIs.

 ## Installation